QuantumWorks/PluginMaker/README.md

 Android plugin generator

-If uyouhave ant ideas, make issues or milestones.
+If u you have ant ideas, make issues or milestones.